Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Introduction

-First, we consider geodesics from an initial condition $h_0$.
+We consider geodesics from an initial condition $h_0$.
 Given $(x,t) \in \Hp$, a geodesic from $h_0$ to $(x,t)$ is a geodesic $g$ of the directed landscape defined on $[0,t]$ with $g(t)=x$ and so that is maximized at $y=g(0)$.
-In $\S$\ref{sec:geotoinit}, regularity properties of geodesics from an initial condition are established, and the following unique geodesic condition is proved, see Theorem \ref{thm:ugc}.
+In $\S$\ref{sec:geotoinit}, regularity properties of geodesics from an initial condition are established, and the following unique geodesic condition is proved in $\S$\ref{sec:UGC}, see Theorem \ref{thm:ugc}.
 For every initial condition $h_0$, almost surely for every $t>0$, for all but countably many $x$, there exists a unique geodesic from $h_0$ to $(x,t)$.
-This is a statement about the forest of geodesics emanating from $h_0$ and allows us to study competition interfaces later.
+This fact about the web of geodesics emanating from $h_0$ allows us to study competition interfaces in detail.

-Infinite geodesics of the directed landscape are constructed and studied in $\S$\ref{sec:longgeo}.
+We also study infinite geodesics of the directed landscape in $\S$\ref{sec:longgeo}.
 These are geodesics defined on time intervals of the form $[t, \infty)$.
 Such geodesics are parametrized by their starting point and direction.
-Existence of an infinite geodesic from a given point in a given direction is shown in Theorem \ref{thm:geoexist}, along with an effective bound on its deviation.
-Next, the almost sure uniqueness of an infinite geodesic from a given point in a given direction is proven, and it is shown that uniqueness fails only for a countable number of directions, see Theorem \ref{thm:longgeo}.
-Finally, the almost sure coalescence of all infinite geodesics in a given direction is established in Theorem \ref{thm:geotree}, which shows that the infinite geodesics in a given direction form a one-ended tree.
+Existence of an infinite geodesic from a fixed point in a fixed direction is shown in Theorem \ref{thm:geoexist}, along with an effective bound on its deviation.
+Next, the almost sure uniqueness of an infinite geodesic from a fixed point in a fixed direction is proven, and it is shown that geodesic uniqueness starting from a fixed point fails only for a (random) countable number of directions, see Theorem \ref{thm:longgeo}.
+Finally, the almost sure coalescence of all infinite geodesics in a fixed direction is established in Theorem \ref{thm:geotree} and Corollary \ref{cor:geotree}.

-Busemann functions of the directed landscape are studied in $\S$\ref{sec:Busemann}.
-They capture the asymptotic geometry of infinite geodesics.
-We focus on understanding the Busemann function in a fixed direction, whose law is Brownian and evolves according to the KPZ fixed point as described by Corollary \ref{c:Busemann-Brownian} and Theorem \ref{thm:Busemann-KPZ}.
-This is then used to identify the law of an infinite geodesic in terms of geodesics from a Brownian initial condition seen backwards in time, see Corollary \ref{cor:geolaw}.
+Infinite geodesics allow us to study Busemann functions of the directed landscape in $\S$\ref{sec:Busemann}.
+The law of the Busemann function in a fixed direction is described by Corollary \ref{c:Busemann-Brownian} and Theorem \ref{thm:Busemann-KPZ}.
+This is used to identify the law of an infinite geodesic in Corollary \ref{cor:geolaw}.